trendy-weshy/node-ujumbe/README.md

 ## Installation ##

-* Ensure you have node and npm installed
+* ensure you have node and npm installed
+* typescript is install globally on your system.
+To ensure run `npm install -g typescript`
 * git clone the project
 * run `npm install`
 * run `npm run build` to compile typescript files